003 - Migration

 Activity Four - Example of Place - Environmental

 For this example of forced migration caused by environmental factors you could investigate an area we will/have explored in the Higher Level lessons such as in Extreme Environments.
 Standards do not worry though as we will be looking at this through a different 'lens'!
-Barrow, Alaska is a town that is being hugely impacted by the change in the climate.
+Kivalina, Alaska is a town that is being hugely impacted by the change in the climate.
 The sea ice is melting which is impacting their ability to hunt.
 Traditionally the sea ice also helped to protect the coastline and that barrier is now disappearing.

 Useful Resources